Mikroways/windows-packer-terraform-libvirt/README.md

 To completely install all requirements [follow these detailed instructions](docs/requirements.md)

+It's important to have above 30GB of free space, windows templates are really big and every process considered requires lot's of space.

 ## Create packer templates

 To create a windows packer template, we are going to use [github